KnightOS/KnightOS/README.md

 \***The TI-84 Pocket.fr requires additional effort to install.
 You must downgrade it to boot code 1.02 to send any 3rd party operating system to a TI-84 Pocket.fr.
-Then, you can send the TI-83+ Silver Edition version of KnightOS to your calculator.*
+Then, you can send the TI-84+ version of KnightOS to your calculator.*

 ## Building